 Stamps can be bought at many outlets, including supermarkets and petrol stations.
-When writing to a British address, it is advisable to always include the postcode, which, if not known, can be obtained from Royal Mail.
+When writing to a British address, it is advisable to always include the postcode, which, if not known, can be obtained from the Royal Mail Postcode Checker.
 Within the UK, letters and postcards can be sent either First or Second Class; Second Class mail is cheaper and takes a day or two longer.
 The price of postage depends on the size and weight of a letter.
 For more details, visitors should head to the Royal Mail website or take their letter or parcel to any Post Office.

 Larger Post Office branches offer a variety of mail services, in addition to currency exchange.
 In more isolated areas, as well as in larger towns and cities, there are often small branches in newsagents, grocery stores and general information centres.
 In many villages, the Post Office is also the only shop.

 Post Offices are usually open from 9:00 to 17:30 Monday to Friday, and until 12:30pm on Saturday.
 Some are also open later into the evenings, and on Sundays.
 Please check the Post Office website for opening hours in your clients’ destination.